-There are many different program options available to you depending on the type of experience you’d like to have:
+There are many different program options available to you, depending on the experience you’d like to have:

-Type: Will you participate in classroom-based coursework?
+Type: Do you want to participate in classroom-based coursework?
 Do a global health field experience?
 Participate in research?
 Some combination of those activities?

-Duration: Summer?
+Duration: Do you want to go during summer?
 A semester?
 Spring break?
 Winter break?

 Once you’ve considered program type and duration, take a look at the program options below:

-The programs listed below have various durations and have offered courses that may count for the advanced biology or biochemistry requirements for this major.
-If you do not have specific requirements you need to fulfill, you will have much more flexibility as to program type and location.
+The programs listed below have various durations and have offered courses that may count for Biochemistry major requirements.
+If you do not have specific major requirements that you need to fulfill while studying abroad, then you will have much more flexibility as to program type and location.

 South Africa, Cape Town / University of Cape Town Exchange